 Depending on the size and impact of the transition, SaaS change management can be split into three levels:

-Regardless of the scale of your change initiative, you need a well-thought-out change management plan.
+Regardless of the scale of your change initiative, it would be best if you had a well-thought-out change management plan.
 Starting with a force field analysis can help you better understand what forces are at play to prevent the change you want to see.
 You should carefully define the problem, outline the solution, and set up KPIs to measure the success of that change.
 You’ll also need to have your team on board and communicate your vision to them.

-Among the biggest challenges of change management are resistance to change and a lack of adequate resources for transformation digitally.
+Among the biggest challenges of change management are resistance to change and a lack of adequate resources for digital transformation.
 Let’s see how nine companies in different industries have resolved these challenges.

-These are the most outstanding change management examples of the last decades that will inspire your organizational change in 2024.
+These are the most outstanding change management examples of the last decades that will inspire your organizational change.

 1. Sophos migrated to Salesforce CRM